Clohned/chat/README.md

 # Requirements

+- onesync infinity --> Your server must be running on `onesynce infinity` or this chat will **NOT** work. https://gyazo.com/833dd4a67a3c84fbe8e27eb697d6179e

 - [es_extended](https://github.com/overextended/es_extended) --> This was made and tested on [Overextended's](https://github.com/overextended) version of ESX.

 **NOTE: I will not be providing diirect support for this, the code is pretty simple and easy to work with if you know what your doing.**